What Is Considered a Slip and Fall Accident?

 What Is Premises Liability?

-Premises Liability is the legal concept that a person has a reasonable expectation of not getting injured when they enter someone's property, and the property owner is responsible for maintaining a safe environment.
+Slip and fall accidents fall under a legal umbrella known as premises liability.
+Premises liability is the legal concept that a person has a reasonable expectation of not getting injured when they enter someone's property, and the property owner is responsible for maintaining a safe environment.

 What Evidence Is Required to Win a Slip and Fall Lawsuit?

 The evidence in a slip and fall case varies depending on the type of slip and fall that occurred, but some of the important pieces of evidence you should always try and collect are:

 - Your Clothing and Shoes